AriFordsham/GHCWiki/home.md

 ## Merging your merge request

 Currently we merge MRs with the aid of @marge-bot.
-Marge is a robot who will look after your patch, ensuring it remains up-to-date with `master` while being a candidate for merge.

-After your MR has been reviewed and approved by a GHC developer you can flag your it for merge by assigning it to @marge-bot using the "Assignee" field in the right sidebar:
+After your MR has been reviewed and approved by a GHC developer you can flag it for merge by assigning it to @marge-bot using the "Assignee" field in the right sidebar:

 ![assigning-marge](uploads/50ccd3f10f6eaf3172a7dca081413660/assigning-marge.png)

+As long as your MR satisfies the following, marge will batch your MR with other MRs and attempt to merge into master:

+* Assigned to Marge
+* Approved by a GHC developer
+* Passing CI
+* Has no merge conflicts with master (see rebasing below)

+Each batch is an MR and must pass CI, so you can expect Marge to merge 2 or 3 batches per day.
+She will usually comment on your MR to inform you of progress, but you can also view the status of Marge's batches/MRs [on GitLab](https://gitlab.haskell.org/ghc/ghc/merge_requests?scope=all&utf8=%E2%9C%93&state=all&author_username=marge-bot).

+### Rebasing

+You generally do NOT need to rebase your MRs unless there are merge conflicts with master.
+Marge will automatically rebase ontop of master when batching MRs.

+Note GitLab usually complains that "Fast-forward merge is not possible" on your MR. If you see a green check and green "Rebase" button then there are no merge conflicts and NO action is necessary.
+If instead you see an exclamation mark and disabled "Merge" button, you must rebase manually and fix any merge conflicts.

 # Tickets